ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 If you **see an empty listing of documents**, you have completed everything.

 Good job!
 Your Cloudant cloud is fully prepared.
+You are ready to move to the next sections, where you will actually develop the sync feature.

 ## Troubleshooting Tip: Deleting Data